robert-giaquinto/text-analysis-on-healthcare-journals/README.md

 2. Setup python environment.

-   We're currently using the version of python contained in "python2/2.7.12_anaconda4.1.1" on MSI, because it contains some needed packages that are sometimes difficult to install.
+   We're currently using the version of python contained in "python2/2.7.12_anaconda4.1.1" on MSI (Minnesota Supercomputing Institute), because it contains some needed packages that are sometimes difficult to install.
 To use this as the default version on python on MSI add these two lines to your ~/.bashrc file:

    ```bash
    module unload python